BathSpaWebDev/mar22_cohort/week 1/day3/notes.md

 ## classes

-Classese are attributes you add to you html tags.
-They are identifiers they allow us to identify and specify certain elemtents in our css rules (in even in javascript).
+Classes are attributes you add to you html tags.
+They are identifiers that allow us to identify and specify certain elements in our css rules (in even in javascript).

-For example if I add a class of "myclass" to a div, then apply a css rul to select .myclass itthe css rule will only apply to that class of div, and not others.
+For example if I add a class of "myclass" to a div, then apply a css rule to select .myclass the css rule will only apply to that class of div, and not others.

 To use class selector in css, precede the classname with a **`.`**